OpenRefine/OpenRefine/docs/docs/manual/exploring.md

 *   error
 *   null

+A “date” type is created when a text column is [transformed into dates](transforming#to-date), or when individual cells are set to have the data type “date.”

 An “error” data type is created when the cell is storing an error generated during a transformation in OpenRefine.

 A “null” data type is a special value which basically means “this cell has no value.”
 It’s used to differentiate between cells that have values such as “0” or “false” - or a cell that looks empty but has, for example, spaces in it.
 When you use `type(value)`, it will show you that the cell’s value is “null” and its type is “undefined.”

-You can opt to show “null” values to differentiate them from empty strings, by going to “All” > “View” > “Show/Hide ‘null’ values in cells.”
+You can opt to [show “null” values](#view) to differentiate them from empty strings, by going to “All” > “View” > “Show/Hide ‘null’ values in cells.”

+Converting a cell's data type is not the same operation as transforming its contents.
+For example, using a column-wide transform such as “Transform” > “Common transforms …” > “to date” may not convert all values successfully, but going to an individual cell, clicking “edit” and changing the data type can successfully convert text to a date.
+These operations use different underlying code.

-To transform data from one type to another, see [Transforming data](transforming#transform) for information on using `toString()`, `toDate()`, and other functions.
+To transform data from one type to another, see [Transforming data](transforming#transform) for information on using common tranforms, and see [Expressions](expressions) for information on using `toString()`, `toDate()`, and other functions.

 ## Row types: rows vs. records